-We estimate and record a contingent royalty obligation in relation to our royalty obligation, which is payable over the life of certain patents after certain conditions are met (see Note 7).
-Forecasted revenue over an expected life of the product is the largest driver of the estimated obligation, with other factors being growth rate, patent expiration assessments, and the discount rate.
+We estimate and record a contingent royalty obligation at fair value in relation to our royalty obligation, which is payable over the life of certain patents after certain conditions are met.
+Forecasted revenue over an expected life of the product is the largest driver of the estimated obligation at fair value, with other factors being growth rate, patent expiration assessments, and the discount rate.
 All these drivers are subject to a high degree of uncertainty which we determine at present based on a very limited-commercialized product.